yeskingxist/VibeCatcher/README.md

 Creator marketing & lead generation on Instagram requires commenting `"Link"`, `"Info"`, or `"PDF"` on Reels, waiting for automated DM replies, manually clicking interactive buttons, and copy-pasting resource links into notes.

-**VibeCatcher automates the entire end-to-end workflow in sub-15 seconds:**
+**VibeCatcher automates the entire end-to-end workflow in sub-min:**

 ```
 +-----------------------------------------------------------------------------------+